justin-vanwinkle/fgauna12.github.io/_posts/2017-02-17-WhenUnitTestsAreUseless.markdown

 comments: true
 ---

-Ever wonder if the tests you're writting will pay off?
+Ever wonder if the tests you're writing will pay off?
 Ever wonder if they'll catch any regressions?
 Sometimes, they don't.
 It's not because TDD doesn't work.
 It's not because you're bad at writing tests.
 When your requirements are just assumptions, your tests are a waste of time.

 ## My worst fear: Wasting time
 When I'm putting extra time towards unit tests, my worst fear is it will be wasted work. **_poof!_** 30-50 tests on a feature... **gone**.
 Why?
 Because the feature is not wanted or needed.
 So why keep the feature?
 Why keep the tests?
 It's just more code to maintain.
 While you might not agree that the tests are gone, we can agree that the tests will not prevent defects for features meaningful to the users.
-Therefore, if we don't catch these meaningful defects, then the tests are just pretty green checkmarks.
+Therefore, if we don't catch these meaningful defects, then the tests are just pretty green check-marks.

 ![Testing Pyramid]({{site.url}}//assets/TestingPyramid.png){:.img-center}

 ## The Testing Pyramid

-The premise of the testing pyramid is to show which tests pay the most dividents when finding regressions.
+The premise of the testing pyramid is to show which tests pay the most dividends when finding regressions.
 Being at the bottom of the pyramid, unit tests are foundational.
 Every developer knows that unit tests are their responsibility.
 It's not something that can be tasked to QA.

 Integration tests are not as cookie-cut.
 These test are often misleading, brittle, and complicated.
 Personally, when an integration test breaks, it doesn't really mean that functionality broke.